kparc/kcc/README.md

 ### apples and oranges

-There is no new material in this chapter, so we go straight to practice.
+There is no new material in this chapter, so we can go straight to practice.

 **Practice:**